LandonPlumlee/hanarry/coaching-principles.md

 One of the challenges of instructing Storm Chasers is that there are three of them and they don't have strong motivation.
 This makes it very tempting to simply split your time between the three of them and in essence offer three ten-minute lessons rather than a 30-minute lesson for all of them.
 Individual work is necessary at times to teach, however you should use methods that allow all three to learn and swim at once rather than giving periods of work to each person. *The safety risk of this is that when you work with one swimmers for an extended period of time, you leave the other two out of your vision.* You must **never** do this.
 If you have to leave the other two out of your vision, they must be out of the water, and you must still watch to make ensure they remain out of the water.

 Beyond this even, your work throughout the lesson is to build the swimmer's comfort in the water: a.k.a. mental safety.
-Comfort, or mental perception of safety, enables all of your swimmers to try new thingg, engage, and listen to you.
+Comfort, or mental perception of safety, enables all of your swimmers to try new things, engage, and listen to you.
 Rather than splitting their attention between you and their fear of the water, they can focus on learning and listening to you.
 This is a valuable first step for all swimmers to maximize your subsequent lessons.

-## 5. Great progress requires ignition.

-## 6. Skills build on each other.
+## 8. Skills build on each other.

-## 7. You are always coaching individuals.

-## 8. Every day makes a difference.

 ## 9. Example is the greatest teacher.